FAITHSHUNAA/RF-TCNet-A-Lightweight-Topology-Compression-Network-for-Drone-RF-Fingerprint-Identification/README.md

 pip install -r requirements.txt

 4. Usage methods
-Firstly, download the public datasets DroneRF and DroneRFa, then partition them into datasets and generate spectrograms to obtain the spectrogram dataset.
+Firstly, download the public datasets DroneRF and DroneRFa, and then perform ECSG on them to generate spectrograms, thereby obtaining the spectrogram dataset.
+Then use dataset partitioning code to randomly divide it into training set, validation set, and testing set.
 Next, train it using RF_TCNet_Train.exe, and finally test it using RF_TCNet_Test. py